InCLow-LM/InCLow-LM.github.io/content/authors/Francesca Padovani/_index.md

   # - Visitors
 ---

-Francesca is a PhD student at the Computational Linguistic Group at the Center for Language and Cognition (CLCG), the University of Groningen (NL).
+Francesca is a PhD student at the InCLow group in CLCG, the University of Groningen (NL).
+Her research is supervised by Arianna Bisazza.

+For more details, check her [homepage](https://www.rug.nl/staff/f.padovani/).